Programming is the “so what” of the Chapter. It is why members join and why Alumni contribute.

 In the lifecycle of a student veteran, many create a charted a path from their admissions letter to the graduation stage.
 In some cases, this path neglects the importance of engaging in the campus community until they are done and ready for the next phase of life.
 These students are successful in their classes, and with a higher graduation rate than their traditional peers, but often miss out on experiencing college and the value associated with building a peer network.

-Often student veterans chalk it up to being older and not really a part of the college bar scene or reference their other obligations such as work or family as reasons to not engage.
-It is up to Chapter Leaders to build the college experience for student veterans through programming.
+Often student veterans avoid engagement with their peers on campus because they are often older and carry more responsibilities.
+Student veterans are more likely to be married, have children, and hold a full- or part-time job while in school.
+It is up to Chapter Leaders to build the college experience for student veterans through programming that is accessible to them and that meets their needs.
 Sections above have already discussed programming as an overarching construct, explaining how to root programming in the Chapter’s strategic plan and how to design programming around the Chapter and campus culture.

 Every event has a purpose, which is communicated by the event goals, which include the who, what, why, when, and where.

 - The Who.
 The “who” of an event is the event’s audience.
 Generally, this will be the Chapter’s members, but can sometimes include partners, donors, university administration, other students or student leaders, and more.
 For example, the goal of the audience may be to bring together a diverse student population to learn about minority roles in the history of conflict at an academic panel.

 - The What.
 The “what” of an event is the event itself.
 Whether the event is a general body meeting, an officer meeting, a panel discussion, a memorial ceremony, or a joint-service student veteran ball, the event type, a goal for event type is important.
 For example, the goal of the type of a networking event may be to connect student veterans with industry professionals for career placement.